coder-superteam/FinalProject/README.md

 ### Posts

-* [ ] Everyone should be able to search an English sentence and see results
+* [ ] Everyone should be able to search an English sentence and see results.
 * [ ] Search results are sorted based on total vote, time
 * [ ] users can filter search results
 * [ ] If there's no relative results, allow users to post new topic
 * [ ] Top posts of week, month, year

 ### Translate
+* [ ] Users add context tags when they post
 * [ ] Integrate GG Translate, automatically translate user's sentences

 ### Practice